 I started out modeling at 16 in my hometown of Chicago.
 The Chicago market was very different at that time.
 I worked occasionally, but not nearly as much as I was going out for auditions, and I kept hearing the same thing repeatedly; I just was not the right “type” they were looking to book.
-Nonetheless, I persisted, and eventually one job led to the next.
-I built upon those jobs and relationships and started working internationally before moving to Florida and then New York.
+Nonetheless, I persisted, and eventually, one job led to the next.
+I built upon those jobs and relationships and started working internationally before moving to Florida and New York.
 The move to New York was the best thing I ever did personally and professionally.
 I learned so much about myself and the business.
 I grew up a great deal as a young woman and in my profession.
-The New York market was open to everyone who was willing to work hard and get out into the audition network.
-I was working consistently and it opened the door to more acting and hosting.
+The New York market was open to everyone willing to work hard and get out into the audition network.
+I was working consistently, and it opened the door to more acting and hosting.
 After several years of success in New York, I decided it was time to move to Los Angeles.
-With over 30 years in the business, I still travel all over the world for work, but Los Angeles is now the place that I feel the most at home.
+With over 30 years in the business, I still travel worldwide for work, but Los Angeles is now the place that I feel the most at home.

 Can you share the funniest or most interesting story that occurred to you in the course of your performing career?

 I was guest hosting on Extra, interviewing Tommy Lee before the debut of one of his shows, and he spontaneously licked my face.
-It caught me and the rest of the crew on set off guard, but, the show must go on!
-I played it off and we continued the interview.
+It caught the rest of the crew and me on set off guard, but the show must go on!
+I played it off, and we continued the interview.
 I found out after the interview that this is something he has a habit of doing.
 But it certainly was the first time it had ever happened to me!
-Good luck to the rest of the hosting professionals out there and watch out for Tommy Lee!
+Good luck to the rest of the hosting professionals out there, and watch out for Tommy Lee!

 What are some of the most interesting or exciting projects you are working on now?